 The Authority invests in a number of collective investment vehicles (CIVs).
-These are a practical and cost effective way to achieve exposure to some markets and managers.
+These are a practical and cost effective way to get exposure to some markets and managers.
 The Authority cannot influence directly the securities held by the CIVs, or their individual voting decisions.
 A CIV's ability to comply with the RI Policies is considered as part of the investment evaluation and, if an investment is made in the CIV, the manager of the CIV is advised of the RI Policies and associated decisions and encouraged to reflect them in their own policies.

 The Authority and other CFIs have similar RI obligations and all are signatories to the UNPRI.
-The CFIs work together to implement their RI Policies using consistent information and research gathered initially by the New Zealand Superannuation Fund's RI unit.
+The CFIs work together to implement their RI Policies using consistent information and research gathered initially by the RI unit of the Guardians of New Zealand Superannuation.